AC297r-MBTA-2018/Final-Report/index.md

 - Improved Dimension Reduction: Currently, we are using all 310 features that we extracted in our clustering models.
 However, performing clustering in such high dimensions may result in less distinguishable and less optimal clusters due to the additional noise that is factored into the distance measures.
 Therefore, down the line we hope to incorporate an auto-encoder to compress our data via multiple encoding and decoding layers before clustering our riders, which may bring to light more distinct rider patterns.

 - Better Cluster Inference: Our current approach for cluster inference is on a cluster basis where we simply weight the census data by the overall cluster geographical pattern-of-use.
 A more sophisticated approach is the one proposed in Mahrsi et al. (2014).
-The authors first used the census data to assign neighborhoods to socioeconomic clsuters using Hidden Random Markov Field.
+The authors first used the census data to assign neighborhoods to socioeconomic clusters using Hidden Random Markov Field.
 Then based on inferred rider home location, each rider is assigned to a certain socioeconomic group.
 In addition, the riders are clustered based on their temporal usage patterns (the 168 hourly trip counts).
-Therefore, each rider has both a socioeconomic group assignment and a temporal cluster assigment.
+Therefore, each rider has both a socioeconomic group assignment and a temporal cluster assignment.
 Finally, the socioeconomic breakdown is analyzed for the riders in each temporal cluster as inference.
 Ultimately, if the new data collection system could provide actual rider demographics information, the cluster inference would be much more reliable and accurate.

 - Further Research Implications: The existing package and dashboard could be augmented to support the development of a price elasticity model.
 An example would be to use cluster assignment as an interaction term in a regression analysis to model different slopes for different clusters.
 This would allow policy makers to study the potential ridership effects on changes to service planning and fare structure.